meenakshisund/MySQL-JPA/README.md

 # OneToMany relation: Order(1) -> Items(*)

 An order can have multiple items in it.
 Each Item has quantity and itemPrice.
-TotalPrice of each item is calculated and saved in DB using @PrePersist annotation.
+TotalPrice of each item is calculated and saved in DB using **@PrePersist** annotation in both entities.

+**Note:**
+@PrePersist in Order entity did not work when all items totalPrice field values are summed up.
+Reason was Items will be saved to DB after Parent entity(Order) is persisted.
+Hence had to take all items qty and individual prices and summed up.

 **Order creation**